3SSF/payphone-selfbot/README.md

 - More ease of use for non techy people
 - More generality on the use of this bot
 - Cleaner overall code
+- Full parity between the versions (Linux has more features, therefor cooler, signed 3SSF)

 # This is a selfbot, and against Discord TOS.
 We do not take responsibility for any bans issued.
 - We are not associated with Discord nor the Discord.js-selfbot project.